Troubleshooting SSH Gateway Issues

 Username Not Accepted

 If you are receiving authentication errors when connecting, you will want to double check the format of your username.
-Your username must be formatted as: ‘<email_address>+<install_name>.
-For example:
+Your username must be formatted like so:

 Region Not Accepted

-Using a region in your SSH login string is no longer necessary.
+Using a region and email address in your SSH login string is no longer necessary.
 If you are using a login string that includes a region like this…

 …Then you should use the updated method which automatically determines your region instead.
 That format looks like this: